Perfect bidder collusion through bribe and request: Proof of Proposition

 which, by the fact that $v_2^{b*}=b(v_*)+v_*$, can be rearranged into

 Thus, if $v_2^{b*}<b+r$ or if $b+r< v_2^{r*}$, then $v_2^{b*}<v_2^{r*}$ and $v_2^{b*}=b(v_*)+v_*\le b+r$, which in turn implies $v_*<r$.

-So below we can focus on the belief $v_1=v_*<r$, with which the best response of bidder 2 is to accept $b$ if $v_2\le b+v_*$ and reject the proposal otherwise.
-And the expected payoff of bidder 1 from the proposal is then $\pi(v_1,b,r,b+v_*,\bar v_2)$.
+Therefore, below we can focus on the belief $v_1=v_*<r$, with which the best response of bidder 2 is to accept $b$ if $v_2\le b+v_*$ and reject the proposal otherwise.
+The expected payoff of bidder 1 from the proposal is then $\pi(v_1,b,r,b+v_*,\bar v_2)$.

 By Fact \ref{aboveV2b}, we can for now restrict our attention to type $v_1\le b+v_*$.
 For any type $v_1\le b+v_*$, the expected payoff is